-While this is a great opportunity for a status challenge, also remember that Hilton makes it pretty easy to earn status through their US credit cards, if you have access to those.
+While this is a great opportunity for a status challenge, also remember that Hilton makes it pretty easy to earn status through its suite of US credit cards, if you have access to those.
 These credit cards even let you earn Diamond status automatically, and not just Gold status.

 The following cards let you earn Hilton Honors Gold status:

-- Hilton Honors American Express Surpass® Card — valid for as long as you have the card
+- Hilton Honors American Express Surpass® Card (review)— valid for as long as you have the card

 Meanwhile, the following cards let you earn Hilton Honors Diamond status: